 Officially and on television it was called “The Borneo Project”.
 Which name do you like better?

 Would you do it?

-Not I want to know: Would you try what I did and risk getting near an animal that could crush your bones with it’s muscles?
+Now I want to know: Would you try what I did and risk getting near an animal that could crush your bones with its muscles?
 I’ve been told, it would take 8 men to get this python off of me, if it decided to make me his snack.